 One of the perks of meditation is that if something is important enough to remember, it will come up again while you’re going about your day.

 Even cooler than that, solutions to problems will surprise you out of nowhere hours after a meditation.
-This is because all things are made clear when we quiet the mind, slow down the intake of information and allow time for sorting and processing.
+This is because all things are made clear when we quiet the noise, slow down the intake of information and allow time for sorting and processing.
 The clearer you are, the faster the answers come.

 Clarity brings all answers right under your nose.